zhaojh329/rtty/README.md

 It is composed of a client and a [server].
 The client is written in pure C. The [server] is written in go language and the front-end interface is written in [iview] & [Vue].

 You can access your device's terminal from anywhere via the web.
-Differentiate your different device by device ID(If the ID is not set, the MAC address of your device is used).
+Differentiate your different device by device ID.

 rtty is very suitable for remote maintenance your or your company's thousands of Linux devices deployed around the world.